saasforge/book-on-deployment/Chapter I - AWS.md

 ![AWS Certificate manager validation](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/AWS_domain_certificate_validation.png)

 Expand records to see details, also you can download the spreadsheet having the same data.
-No you need to create new records in your domain provider console.
-Go there, and create a separate records for each of your domains you want to get certificate for.
+Now you need to create new records in your domain provider console.
+Go there, and create separate records for each of your domains you want to get a certificate for.

 - Type of record: CNAME
 - Host: The first part of **Name** column from AWS table.
 (For example, if Name is \_f75fd16ce62eaaf911587618b1d8aba6.asdfas.com. you just copy \_f75fd16ce62eaaf911587618b1d8aba6)